typebytes/angular-checklist/content/router/use-preloading-strategy.md

 ## Data-driven bundling

 Another way is to use [Guess.js](https://github.com/guess-js/guess), a data-driven bundling approach.
 The goal with Guess.js is to minimize the bundle layout configuration, make it data-driven, and much more accurate.
-Guess.js will will figure out which bundles to be combined together and what pre-fetching mechanism to be used.
+Guess.js will figure out which bundles to be combined together and what pre-fetching mechanism to be used.

 Guess.js can also be used with the Angular CLI.
 Here's an [example](https://github.com/mgechev/guess-js-angular-demo).